 Psalm 62:7 “In God [is] my salvation and my glory: the rock of my strength, [and] my refuge, [is] in God.”

 Or “upon God”.
-He that is God overall and has taken it upon Himself to save me.
-He is the author of salvation to me; and it is in him safe and secure.
+He that is God over all has taken it upon Himself to save me.
+He is the author of my salvation, and in Him, I am safe and secure.
 And I shall be saved in him with an everlasting salvation.

 “And my glory”: The author of all his temporal glory, honor, and dignity.
 And of all his spiritual glory, which lay in the righteousness of Christ put upon him, and in the grace of God wrought in him.
 And of the eternal glory he was waiting for.
 And besides, God was the object of his glorying, of whom he boasted, and in whom he gloried (see Psalm 3:3).